Phase domain boundary motion and memristance in gradient-doped FeRh nanopillars induced by spin injection

 When an electrical current flows vertically through the nanopillar it must pass through this horizontal magnetic phase boundary.
 Our nanopillar device is connected so that a positive flow of conventional current is from bottom to top (see Fig.~\ref{nanopillar}a), meaning that electrons flow from the AF region to the FM region.
 In this case, electrons with no net spin-polarisation are driven into the FM region.
 On the other hand, when a negative conventional current flows, spin-polarised electrons are driven from the FM into the AF region, a phenomenon known as electrical spin injection, where a small non-equilibrium magnetisation is generated close to the interface in the non-ferromagnetic material\cite{vanSon1987}.
 This effect--and its inverse, when the ferromagnet is slightly depolarised by current flow in the opposite direction--is expected to trigger the phase transition near to the phase boundary \cite{Zyuzin2010}.
 This causes motion of the phase boundary in a direction that can be selected by the direction of current flow.
-Since the AF phase is more resistive than the FM phase\cite{Kouvel1966}, this motion changes the series resistance of the nanopillar, providing our means for detection of the effect.
+Since the AF phase is more resistive than the FM phase\cite{Kouvel1966}, this motion changes the series resistance of the nanopillar, providing our means for detecting the effect.

-The nanopillar resistance $R$ was measured using the four-point method illustrated in Fig.~\ref{nanopillar}b, and the variation of resistance with temperature $T$ for a 300~nm diameter nanopillar is shown in Fig.~\ref{transition}a.
-The usual hysteresis for a first order-phase transition is evident.
+The nanopillar resistance $R$ was measured using the quasi-four point method illustrated in Fig.~\ref{nanopillar}b, with further details given in the supplementary information.
+The variation of resistance with temperature $T$ for a 300~nm diameter nanopillar is shown in Fig.~\ref{transition}a.
+The usual hysteresis for a first-order phase transition is evident.
 The transition is very broad, spanning a range from about 370-475~K. The limits of this temperature range represent the extreme values of $T_\mathrm{t}$ at the most Pd-rich and Ir-rich points at the bottom and top of the nanopillar.
 Below 370~K, the entire nanopillar is in the AF phase, whilst above 475~K the FM phase occupies the whole structure.
+As an aside, it is worth noting that the fact that the phase boundary moves vertically in our pillar, owing to the doping-induced transition temperature gradient, means that our pillars do not show the few large jumps on the cooling branch that have been seen in other nanoscale FeRh structures \cite{Uhlir2016,Matsumoto2018}.